timothy-shields/linq-cpp/README.md

 #### `Enumerable<T>` usage pattern

-The `Enumerable<T>` concept prescribes the following usage pattern:
+The `Enumerable<T>` concept prescribes the following usage pattern.
+Usage not following this pattern yields undefined behavior.

 1. Construct instance `E` of a type meeting the requirements of [`Enumerable<T>`][]
 2. Construct, use, and destruct zero or more instances of a type meeting the requirements of [`Enumerator<T>`][]